 About MESA

-MESA’s mission is to accelerate progress toward malaria elimination and eradication by connecting, synthesizing, and translating global malaria knowledge into timely, actionable evidence that is driven by and responsive to the priorities of malaria-endemic countries.
+MISSION · We catalyse progress toward malaria elimination and eradication by connecting, synthesizing, and translating global malaria knowledge into timely, actionable evidence that is shaped by and responsive to the priorities of malaria-endemic countries.

 MESA is hosted by the Barcelona Institute for Global Health (ISGlobal) supporting its role as a WHO Collaborating Centre for malaria control, elimination and eradication.
 MESA is funded through a grant from the Gates Foundation.